 - A doctor can prescribe antibiotics to prevent sexually transmitted infections and counsel you about pregnancy prevention and testing.

 - A medical professional can collect and preserve forensic evidence which can be used later if you decide to file a criminal complaint with the police or MCC.

 To obtain medical care:

-• Go to an emergency department for a forensic exam AND medical treatment.
+Go to an emergency department for a forensic exam AND medical treatment.
 This will assist with an investigation and potential prosecution.
-Click here (Google Maps) for a map of hospitals that conduct sexual assault forensic exams and where MOCSA provides hospital advocacy.
+View a list of hospitals that conduct sexual assault forensic exams and where MOCSA provides hospital advocacy.

 Metropolitan Organization to Counter Sexual Assault (MOCSA) also offers free and confidential counseling to individuals who have experienced sexual and interpersonal misconduct.
-More information is available on their website, www.mocsa.org; Phone: 816-931-4527.
+Visit the MOCSA website to learn more.
+Phone: 816-931-4527.
 They also staff sexual assault hotlines: